Common name: Olive Anthias

 Social

-Harem Best kept in groups, 1 male
+Harem Best kept in groups with one male and several females

 Reefsafe